In this guide, we’re configuring LiteSpeed Cache + QUIC.cloud CDN.

 CSS Settings

-- CCSS Per URL – Off – disable if previous option is off, especially if using a page builder.
+- CCSS Per URL: Off – disable if previous setting is off, especially when using a page builder.

 JS Settings

-- JS Minify – On – strips unnecessary characters from JavaScript.
+- JS Minify: On – removes unnecessary characters from JavaScript.

-- JS Combine External and Inline – Off – only enable if JS combine is enabled.
+- JS Combine External and Inline: Off – only on if JS combine is on, which it shouldn’t be.

 HTML Settings

-- HTML Minify – On – strips unnecessary characters from HTML.
+- HTML Minify: On – removes unnecessary characters from HTML.

-- DNS Prefetch Control – On – leave it on, but nothing to do if you added them manually.
+- DNS Prefetch Control: On – nothing to do if you added them using the previous setting.

 Media Settings

-- LQIP Cloud Generator – On – a lower quality image (which is generated by QUIC.cloud) will be used as the placeholder before the higher quality image is loaded.
+- LQIP Cloud Generator: On – the lower quality image (which is generated by QUIC.cloud) will be used as the placeholder before the higher quality image is loaded.
 Test it yourself.

 VPI

-- Viewport Images – On – QUIC.cloud will detect images loading above the fold and automatically exclude them from lazy load for better LCP.
+- Viewport Images: On – QUIC.cloud will detect (non-background) images loading above the fold then automatically exclude them from lazy load.
 Lazy load images must be on.

 Media Excludes